Tuchsanai/DevTools/Week11/Install_docker_kubectl_minikube/readme.md

-# Minikube and kubectl Installation Script for Ubuntu 22.04
+# Installation Docker and Docker Compose and Minikube and kubectl Installation Script for Ubuntu 22.04

-This repository contains a shell script for installing Minikube and kubectl on Ubuntu 22.04.

 ## Prerequisites

 - Ubuntu 22.04 machine
 - User with sudo privileges

-## Installation Steps
+## Installation Docker and Docker Compose on Ubuntu 22.04Steps

 1. Open your terminal and type the following command to create a new shell script file using the vi editor: